-stringclass has been briefly introduced in an earlier section.
+stringclass has been briefly introduced in an earlier chapter.
 It is a very powerful class to handle and manipulate strings of characters.
 However, because strings are, in fact, sequences of characters, we can represent them also as plain arrays of elements of a character type.

 char.
 It can be represented as: